 The City of Derry Airport is offering free airport parking to all NHS staff for a year, effective from Tuesday 21st April 2020 until the end of April 2021.
 For more information click here.

 The airport has introduced new health and safety measures, for more information click here.

 If the airline cancels my flight

-You must also be offered the opportunity to rebook or get a refund.
+If your flight is cancelled the airline must provide you with the option of a full cash refund payable within seven days or an alternative flight.
 These are your rights under EU Regulation 261 and apply even if you are stranded in another country.